monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 - Mention the QR codes for more details
 - Invite viewers to catch these artists live
 - Mention to KEEP listening to this playlist to hear song samples from the selected artists.
-- Include the channel link: https://www.youtube.com/@hakkoakkei
+- Include the channel link: @hakkoakkei

 ### Constraints